auraphp/Aura.Router/README.md

 ?>
 ```

-Again, note that Aura Router will not dispatch for you; the above is provided
+Again, note that the _Router_ will not dispatch for you; the above is provided
 as a naive example only to show how to use route values.
 For a more complex
 dispatching system, try [Aura.Dispatcher][].